OxaGen/Technical_Writing_Examples_Agapova_O./User_Guide_Table_of_Contents__Using_Google_Docs.md

 ![image7](https://drive.google.com/uc?export=view&id=1CgeKnLgBv3YYf8vYirWsb0AaX68YNf4g)

 ### Step 8:  Update the Table of Contents
-+ Select the 'Update the table of contents' option by right-clicking on the created table of contents, if you make changes to the text or structure of your document.
++ Select the 'Update the table of contents' option by right-clicking on the created table of contents if you make changes to the text or structure of your document.
 The table of contents will be automatically updated to reflect your changes.
 ![image](https://drive.google.com/uc?export=view&id=1MGp-3UZrmQ7HXvzt8EJmq1grHtHVrpSA)

 **This user guide equips users with a straightforward method for creating and customizing a table of contents in Google Docs, enhancing document navigation and readability.**